awslabs/aws-sdk-swift/reference/0.x/AWSFraudDetector/FraudDetectorClient.md

 ### `updateDetectorVersionStatus(input:completion:)`

 Updates the detector version’s status.
-You can perform the following promotions or demotions using UpdateDetectorVersionStatus:​ DRAFT to ACTIVE, ACTIVE to INACTIVE, and INACTIVE to ACTIVE.
+You can perform the following promotions or demotions using UpdateDetectorVersionStatus: DRAFT to ACTIVE, ACTIVE to INACTIVE, and INACTIVE to ACTIVE.

 ``` swift
 public func updateDetectorVersionStatus(input: UpdateDetectorVersionStatusInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDetectorVersionStatusOutputResponse, UpdateDetectorVersionStatusOutputError>) -> Void)